SirKratosAurion/ITJobSpam/email-filter-instructions.md

 			Also Apply filter to XX matching conversions

     Click the big blue Create Filter button and your done.

-Recruiters: Did your company make the list?
-Congratulations.
-Welcome to my trash.

 Original by: u/Elranzer
 Updated by: u/sirkratosaurion